terrastruct/d2-docs/docs/tour/future.md

 One deciding factor is the time it takes to get to a presentable diagram.
 Presentable doesn't mean full of vibrant colors and shadows and design fluff.
-It does mean consistent colors that increase clarity, on-brand palette of company colors, distinct shapes and arrow -- properties that make a professional diagram you'd be proud of presenting.
+It does mean consistent colors that increase clarity, on-brand palette of company colors, distinct shapes and arrows -- properties that make a professional diagram you'd be proud of presenting.

 Another consideration is how customizable the aesthetics are, and how much effort that customization takes.
 I wish the bar here could be that customizing via text can get better